 5. Connect your queries to your UI

-In this chapter, you are going to display a list of Launch Sites in a RecyclerView .
+In this chapter, you are going to display a list of Launch Sites in a LazyColumn .

 Configure LaunchListAdapter